Specialty Contractor

 |

-Cost Code Setup
+Budget Code Setup

 Budget Setup

 Procore's Budget tool helps your project team efficiently manage your project's budget.
 It is designed to help your team make informed financial decisions, track expenses against your budget in real-time, analyse historical snapshots, input detailed forecasts and offer deeper visibility into the financial status of your project.
-With the use of cost codes, you can create a budget as granular or as basic as you need.
+With the use of budget codes, you can create a budget as granular or as basic as you need.

 - Add Your Project's Budget Data.
 When getting started on a project, the first step is to Set up a Budget in a New Procore Project.
 You can choose from two methods: (1) Add a Budget Line Item directly to the Budget tool or (2) Download and complete a budget template and complete the steps to Import a Budget.